 And it was because I was good in Adobe Illustrator.

 I worked with that brand for 3 years.
 But in the first 3 months it was CRYSTAL CLEAR why I beat out the competition (even though I had NO formal training or experience):

 They needed a designer who was good with Illustrator.

-Because designers use AI 20+ hours / week.
+Because fashion designers use AI 20+ hours / week.